asmalizaa/javaspring/Develop Web Applications using the Spring Framework - Spring MVC.md

 ## Activity: Spring Web MVC

-In this activity, we are going to add a form to add a new tutorial.
+In this activity, we are going to create a form to add a new tutorial.

 **Steps**